 The requirements for each licence vary depending on the education that an individual has obtained prior to November 1, 2017.

 Individuals and companies providing condo management services can apply for a licence on the CMRAO website beginning November 1, 2017.
-After January 29, 2018, no person or firm can legally provide condo management services unless they have a licence or have submitted a licence application.
+The deadline has just been extended - after March 30, 2018, no person or firm can legally provide condo management services unless they have a licence or have submitted a licence application.

 Some people may be exempt from licensing if they are providing services within the authority of their profession.

 All Condo Manager and Condo Management Provider licences must be renewed annually.
 The licence year runs from July 1 to June 30, so the deadline to complete the renewal is June 30.

 Every licensed condo management company, regardless of size, must maintain errors and omissions, as well as fidelity insurance coverage.

 Condo corporations may hire a condo manager (or a condo management company) to oversee the corporation’s day-to-day operations.
 The manager is accountable to the condo corporation.

 Answers to Frequently Asked Questions about the CMRAO's Licensing Program.